andrewchambers/bupstash/doc/man/bupstash-recover-removed.1.md

-bupstash-restore-removed(1)
+bupstash-recover-removed(1)
 ==============

 ## SYNOPSIS

-Restore repository items that were removed, but that have not yet been deleted via garbage collection.
+Recover repository items that were removed, but that have not yet been deleted via garbage collection.

-`bupstash restore-removed [OPTIONS]`
+`bupstash recover-removed [OPTIONS]`

 ## DESCRIPTION

-`bupstash restore-removed` allows a user to undo all 'rm' operations that have taken place since the last invocation of bupstash-gc(1).
+`bupstash recover-removed` allows a user to undo all 'rm' operations that have taken place since the last invocation of bupstash-gc(1).
 In other words, this command provides a way to correct errors and accidental invocations of bupstash-rm(1).

-`bupstash restore-removed` requires 'put' and 'get' permissions for the repository being operated on.
+`bupstash recover-removed` requires 'put' and 'get' permissions for the repository being operated on.

 ## OPTIONS